MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A19-inference-2cat-theory.md

 We will use the `pnorm()` function in R to find the p-value.

-* Enter the value of z for xx
+* Enter the value of z from question 7 for xx

-* Highlight and run lines...
+* Highlight and run lines 18--20

 ``` r